KAYITARES/gallery/readme.md

 Open terminal on localhost:8000

 ## Known bugs
-get-image-by-id and filter by location doesn't work
+get image by-id and filter by location doesn't work

 ## Technologies used
 - Python 3.6